Mental Health Facilities Cameron County, TX

 Rio Grande State Center

 Rio Grande State Center is a mental health clinic in Cameron County, Texas, located at 1401 South Rangerville Road, 78552 zip code.
 Rio Grande State Center offers telemedicine/telehealth and hospital inpatient treatment.
-Rio Grande State Center provides activity therapy, psychotropic medication and individual psychotherapy to seniors 65 or older, young adults and adults.
-Rio Grande State Center also supports people requiring dual diagnosis treatment, clients referred from the court/judicial system and people with serious mental illness.
-Some other services provided by Rio Grande State Center include suicide prevention services, case management and diet and exercise counseling.
+Rio Grande State Center provides psychotropic medication, integrated dual diagnosis disorder treatment and group therapy to seniors 65 or older, adults and young adults.
+Rio Grande State Center also supports clients referred from the court/judicial system, people requiring dual diagnosis treatment and people with serious mental illness.
+Some other services provided by Rio Grande State Center include suicide prevention services, diet and exercise counseling and case management.

 Learn More